IronHand/PyFighter/Readme.txt

 PyFighter(TM) by Iron Hand
 ----------------------

-PyFighter is an monocomatic, horizontal space shooter, thats bases only on geometrical calculations.
+PyFighter is an monochromatic, horizontal space shooter, thats based only on geometrical calculations.
 The waves of enemys are produced by an special language called PFL (PyFighter Language).
 Everyone is invited to create new waves by his own.

+Some first few comments to the PFL are documented in the "wave1.txt" file, that can be used to learn how it works.

 Needed files:
 -------------